saad34/Resistor-Network/README.md

 # Resistor-Network

-- allows you to create a network of resistors
+- create a circuit with resistors and set know node voltages
+- draw that circuit and/or solve unknown node voltages